About Washington West — In Depth

 Frequently Asked Questions

 To register to vote in Washington, West Virginia, residents can register online through the West Virginia Secretary of State's website, by mail, or in person at the Wood County elections office.
 West Virginia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the West Virginia Secretary of State's voter lookup tool.
-For local municipal elections in Washington, contact the Wood County Clerk's office for schedules and ballot information.
+For local county and state elections (Washington is an unincorporated community in Wood County and does not hold municipal elections), contact the Wood County Clerk's office for schedules and ballot information.

 Property records for Washington, West Virginia are maintained by the Wood Commissioner of the Revenue's Office and the Wood County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Wood County, including parcels in Washington.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Wood County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many West Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Wood County offices at the county courthouse.
 The Wood County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Washington, West Virginia residents are available through both county and state offices.
 The West Virginia Department of Health and Human Resources, Vital Registration, located in Charleston, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in West Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Wood County Clerk's office issues marriage licenses and maintains marriage records for Wood County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.